HEIC-to-JPEG-Dev/FileSyncToy/README.md

-# File Sync ++ - Check Issues for you feature needs.
+# File Sync ++ - Check Issues for your feature needs.

 A new Windows 10/11 file sync tool.
 If you have any requirements, suggestions, must have's, or want to ask about this project - use the Github Issues - thanks.